Splinter (Teenage Mutant Ninja Turtles): Personality

 Splinter is portrayed as wise, intelligent, and a skilled "elderly martial arts master".
 He is nearly always calm.
 Even when angry, he refrains from raising his voice.
 He is the quintessential calm, all-knowing, and wise master of all martial arts.
 Also, Splinter has strong willpower as he doesn't give up without a fight.
 Also, in the 1987 series, Splinter can control his brain waves through his willpower.

 Splinter cares for his adopted sons with fierce devotion, rescuing them in very critical moments in the series, such as when Shredder attempted to execute the four on a building, or when Bishop tried to literally tear them apart for science.
 He is furious when the Foot attempts to slay the Turtles with a robot Splinter and goes all the way to Japan after the four are kidnapped by the Tribunal.
-Splinter does go to the Turtles for help whenever he was in a tough spot, especially shown in the 1987 series episode "The Old Switcheroo" when an accident caused himself and Shredder to switch bodies as he went to them for help in getting back to his real body but had a hard time convincing them at first but they believed him when they heard his wise wisdom and that he didn't want to fight them as they worked together to set things right.
+Splinter does go to the Turtles for help whenever he was in a tough spot, especially shown in the 1987 series episode "The Old Switcheroo" when an accident caused himself and Shredder to switch bodies as he went to them for help in getting back to his real body but had a hard time convincing them at first but they believed him when they heard his wisdom and that he didn't want to fight them as they worked together to set things right.